 FREE music and arts workshops culminating in a performance to coincide with the Birmingham 2022 Commonwealth Games

-Do you want to help deliver an iconic performance as part of the Birmingham 2022 Commonwealth Games cultural programme?
+Do you want to help deliver an iconic performance as part of the Birmingham 2022 Festival?

 We need volunteers and participants to help create an eye-catching show that represents the diversity of Birmingham and the entire Commonwealth by sharing music from our different cultures.